-Figures 5 and 6 illustrates how the graphics file named TeX-Zone.pdf can be placed within a frame.
+Figure 4 illustrates how the graphics file named p2005.png can be placed within a frame.

-4 Frames with color
+Frames with color

 Emphasis in presentations may be obtained by changes in color, in addition to the more traditional font changes.
-Since beamer automatically loads the xcolor package [3], colors can be specified using the syntax of xcolor.
-In particular, the "named" color model can be combined with a percentage using the xcolor! specifier.
+Since beamer automatically loads the xcolor package [2], colors can be specified using the syntax of xcolor.
+In particular, the "named" color model can be combined with a percentage using the xcolor ! specifier.
 For example, will typeset the text "A B C" using the BlueViolet color, at 30% intensity.

-'''

 {\color{BlueViolet!30} A B C}

-'''